Academic Achievement Center

 The Cats’ Den Convenience Store is the best place to pick up a drink or a tasty snack between classes.
 ReFresh-ReThink-ReFuel at the Cats’ Den alternative snack area featuring gluten-free, vegan, organic, natural and energy/power options.
 We stock a variety of soft drinks, juices, energy drinks, snacks and sandwiches, as well as our freshly popped popcorn.

 Not in the building?
 The Union provides options around campus with additional Radina’s Coffeehouse and Roastery locations in the Staley School of Leadership Studies, the Engineering Complex and the College of Business Administration building.
 Whatever your palette craves, the Union has the fix.

 Wabash Cannon Bowl, the Union Bowling Center, located on the Union’s lower level, is the best place for relaxing on campus.
 Whether it’s something fun to do between classes or an evening with friends, the Wabash Cannon Bowl is the place to be.
-The center is equipped with 16 bowling lanes, 14 billiard tables, two air hockey tables, a video arcade, and two reservable party rooms.
+The center is equipped with 16 bowling lanes, 5 billiard tables, two air hockey tables, a video arcade, and a reservable party room.
 Student bowling leagues are always very popular and billiard leagues are also available.
 The recreation center is also available for group gatherings.